sarartur/sarartur/README.md

 ## Github Stats

 I maintain a few python packages and other open source projects.
+If you are a chess enthusiast checkout the [chess.com](https://github.com/sarartur/sarartur/edit/chess.com) package.

 <div width="100%" dir="auto">
 <a href="https://github.com/anuraghazra/github-readme-stats">